Denmark Hill (1814 ship): Career

 Denmark Hill was put up for sale.
 The notice gave her owner's name as H.G.
 Pitman, suggesting that she had not been sold in the Sandwich Islands, but only chartered.
 She sold on 18 May 1833 for £440 to Messrs.
 Dawes, Gore, & Co.

 On 16 July Denmark Hill, Finlay, master, sailed for New Zealand with stores.
-She was serve as a storeship for whalers in Cloudy Bay.
+She served as a storeship for whalers in Cloudy Bay.
 A report in September stated that she had put into the Bay in a leaky condition and with 90 tons of oil on board, and that she would put to sea again.
 She arrived back at Sydney on 18 March 1834 with 830 barrels of black oil.
 Customs recorded 105 tons of black oil and five tons of whale bone.
 She also carried three cases of apparel and two rolls of charts.

 On 13 June 1834 Denmark Hill sailed for the sperm fishery with stores.
 She sailed from Cloudy Bay on 9 November and arrived at Sydney on 18 November.
 She was carrying 190 tons of black oil and 1244 bundles of whale bone.
 She also brought some passengers, the captain and five seamen from the schooner Shamrock, and three seamen from Harriet, which had been wrecked at New Zealand.
 Red Rover conveyed Denmark Hill's oil to England.

 On 16 March 1835 Denmark Hill, Finlay, master, sailed with whaling stores for the New Zealand whaling grounds.
 On 6 July New Zealander arrived at Sydney from Cloudy Bay.
 She carried oil from Denmark Hill and Cornwallis.
 When New Zealander left Cloudy Bay she left Denmark Hill there with 60 tons of oil.
 Denmark Hill left New Zealand on 17 September and arrived at Sydney on 8 October with 200 tuns of black oil, 10 tons of whalebone, and one keg of tobacco.
 She discharged her cargo into Hercules to take to London.

 On 6 December 1835 Denmark Hill sailed for the South Seas.
 On 13 March 1836, she returned to Sydney with 110 barrels of oil.
 She had returned to refit and be ready for the New Zealand whaling season.

 On 7 April Denmark Hill, Finlay, master, sailed for the sperm fishery, with stores.
 On 30 July she was at Old Man's Bluff with 100 tons of oil.
 She returned to Sydney on 1 November with 160 tons.
 Her relative success was attributed to Captain Finlay having avoided Cloudy Bay and having instead gone whaling in the less-frequented Favaux's Straait.
 She discharged her oil into Richard Reynolds, which would carry it, as well as oil from a number of other whalers, to London.